aaronc/fschema/README.md

 ## Composing validators and mutators

-To make things more interesting we must compose constraints and mutators (any function taking a single argument) using the `schema-fn`, `each` and `where` functions.
+To make things more interesting we must can validators and mutators using the `schema-fn` and `each`functions.

 ### schema-fn